-Jet engines have been the successful drivers of aircrafts for nearly a century now.
+Jet engines have been the successful drivers of aircraft for nearly a century now.
 In this video, we will explain the technology behind the jet engine in a logical, step by step manner.
 We will also understand what is a Turbofan engine and why it is preferred over a turbojet.

 A jet engine keeps an aircraft moving forward using a very simple principle, the same that makes an air filled balloon move.
 Yes, Newton’s third law of motion.
 Just like the reaction force produced by the air moves the balloon, the reaction force produced by the high speed jet at the tail of the jet engine makes it move forward.

 So the working of jet engine is all about producing a high speed jet at the exit.
 The higher the speed of the jet, the greater the thrust force.
 The thrust force makes an aircraft move forward.

 In this section we will introduce the basic design and the basic components of a jet engine.
 Historically such basic designs have been the first successful design to be used practically.
 After introducing the concept of the basic design, we will move to modern and more commercial designs of the jet engines.

 Such high speed exhaust is achieved by a combination of techniques.
 If you can heat the incoming air to a high temperature, it will expand tremendously and will create the high velocity jet.
 For this purpose a combustion chamber is used.
 An atomized form of the fuel is burnt in the combustion chamber.
 The combustion chamber also makes sure that air and fuel will get mixed in an efficient manner.
 In Fig.2 you can note the holes provided on the combustion chamber for this purpose.